Weights to Code: Extracting Interpretable Algorithms from the Discrete Transformer: From Weights to Code

 For the Numerical Attention module, directly extracting explicit symbolic expressions via symbolic regression is challenging due to the computational complexity introduced by the PLE of queries and keys, dot-product interactions, and the hard attention mechanism induced by sampling functions.
 However, since the structural role of attention is constrained to be an information router, we abstract away from the intermediate arithmetic operations and focus our interpretability analysis on the resulting routing patterns.

 We conceptualize the Numerical Attention module as a deterministic pointer performing differentiable addressing on context memory.
 Following Neural Turing Machines~\cite{graves2014neuralturingmachines}, we categorize addressing into \textit{Location-based} and \textit{Content-based}.
-We hypothesize that our attention heads specialize into these two modes, and empirically observe that they manifest as two typical interpretable patterns: \textit{Fixed Offset} and \textit{Windowed Extrema}.
+We hypothesize that our attention heads specialize into these two modes, and empirically observe that they manifest as two typical interpretable patterns: \textit{Fixed Offset} and \textit{Windowed Extrema}.\footnote{These patterns are not intended as a complete taxonomy of attention behaviors; see Appendix~\ref{app:attention_patterns} for further discussion.}

 Specifically, for a given head, we analyze its attention matrices generated over the validation set and test the hypotheses by examining the statistical properties: \begin{itemize} \item \textit{Fixed Offset.} This pattern corresponds to relative positional indexing.
 We hypothesize that there exists an integer offset $\delta$ such that, for a large fraction of query positions $i$, the head places most of its attention on $ j = i - \delta $.
 We operationalize this by measuring whether the averaged attention mass concentrates on a single offset diagonal (corresponding to $j=i-\delta$) beyond a predefined threshold. \item \textit{Windowed Extrema.} This pattern reflects content-dependent selection.
 Let $\mathbf{v} \in \mathbb{R}^T$ be the sequence of scalar values, where $v_j$ is the value at position $j$.
 We hypothesize that there exists a window size $z \in \mathbb{Z}^+$ such that, for a large fraction of query positions $i$, the head primarily attends to $j^* = \arg\operatorname*{min/max}_{j \in \{i - z + 1, \dots, i\}} v_j$.
 We verify this hypothesis by checking the sample-wise agreement between the head's selected index and the true extremum index within the window. \end{itemize}